wp-plugins/sexy-author-bio/readme.txt

 * Added Author Name Font Size options
 * Added Author Name Font options
-* Added Author Name Capitilization options
+* Added Author Name Capitalization options
 * Added Author Name Decoration options
 * Added option to hide display of Sexy Author Bio for specific users
 * Added a couple of FAQ's to make it more clear how to use the plugin